 Ms ADLER - I suppose there are a range of different things.
 Obviously I would see that an expansion of what was provided prior to the 2006 election is necessary.
-A mobile polling booth was set up at Saint Mary's House of Welcome.
+A mobile polling booth was set up in one place.
 I would say that mobile polling should occur across the board, across the state to the extent possible, with the engagement of homelessness providers.
 There is certainly a lot of goodwill in the sector to ensure that people experiencing homelessness enrol to vote and vote also on election day, and that mobile polling pilot experiment should be expanded across the board.